WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Contribution.md

 It's likely that you are not the first peer who has an issue and question, and hopefully one has curated the answer in here already.
 You can use the search function in the top navbar to look for a specific topic, and the sidebar menu as a table of content.
 Though often times it is quite useful to start a conversation with other Wasabikas about a specific problem.
-Here it is useful to reach out to the contributors on [Twitter](https://twitter.com/wasabiwallet), [Reddit](https://old.reddit.com/r/WasabiWallet/), and [Telegram](https://t.me/WasabiWallet).
+It is useful to reach out to the contributors on [Twitter](https://twitter.com/wasabiwallet), [Reddit](https://old.reddit.com/r/WasabiWallet/), and [Telegram](https://t.me/WasabiWallet).
 If your trouble is specific to the code, then it might also be suitable to check the existing [GitHub issues](https://github.com/zkSNACKs/WalletWasabi/issues/) and open a new one.

 ### What does the Wasabi project need help with?
 Wasabi is libre and open source software, thus it relies on the support of several contributors on all fronts.
 Of course, this includes coding new features, bug fixes and stability improvements.
 Yet just equally important is the review of the commits of all other Wasabikas.
-It's not just the contributions to the code, but also to the documentation and in the effort to educate peers using Wasabi.
+It's not just the contributions to the code, but also to the documentation and the effort to educate peers using Wasabi.
 This includes education in meatspace tribe gatherings, but also in cyberspace peer support.
 So basically, we need help with building and shilling Wasabi!